 Tasks are the cornerstone of the todo.vu platform.
-Once your tasks are created, you can track your activity, track your time, and share information with colleagues or clients.
+Once your tasks are created, you can, track your time, record your activity, bill for that time, and share information with colleagues or clients.

 - Adding a Task